learnk8s/learnk8s.io/_blog/why-kube/index.md

 You still need to run your services from a base operating system.

-_It's okay, Everybody needs to run an operating system_ — you say.
+_It's okay, everybody needs to run an operating system_ — you say.

-_Everybody pays for it._

 And you're right.

-However, the cash wasted on operating systems overhead is only the tip of the iceberg.
+However, the cash wasted on operating systems is only the tip of the iceberg.

-## You're also wasting A LOT of money on allocated resources
+## You're also wasting A LOT of money on resource efficiency

 You have probably realised that when you break your service in smaller components each of them comes with different resource requirements.

 Some components such as data processing and data mining applications are CPU intensive.

-Others, such as servers for real-time applications might use more memory.
+Others, such as servers for real-time applications might use more memory than CPU.

 Amazon Web Services and the other cloud providers have indeed a long list of compute resources that fits every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.

 You should strive to use the right virtual machine that supports the requirements of the component that you're developing.

-Are you working on a critical web component written in Java?
+_Are you working on a critical web component written in Java?_

 Perhaps you should use a c5.4xlarge optimised for compute intensive workloads.

 The closer you match the requirements, the better you're utilising your resources.